webpapaya/fhs-redux-playground/docs/types-of-state.md

 - ...

 ## URL state
-URL state or the browsers URL is the entry point to every to web applications.
-It is used to define which parts of the application need to be rendered.
-If one reloads the page the components should stay the same except for UI state to be lost.
+URL state or the browsers URL is the entry point to web applications.
+The URL defines which collection of UI elements needs to be rendered.
+Reloading the page should not result in a context switch (eg. editing the user profile > reload > display user profile).
 This allows users to bookmark URLs and share them with others.

 ### What belongs in URL state
 - The current location